ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

    }
    ```

-The zone is then added to a vpc as a permitted network:
+The zone is then added to a VPC as a permitted network:
    ```
    resource "ibm_dns_permitted_network" "shared" {
      instance_id = ibm_resource_instance.dns.guid